 Separately, I consult for IBM on legal concepts in support of artificial intelligence and natural language processing.

-I have extensive experience in the fields of Regulatory, Data Privacy, and Cybersecurity Law, having begun my legal career working with the nationally recognized Ropes & Gray LLP.
+I came into these positions with extensive experience in the fields of Regulatory, Data Privacy, and Cybersecurity Law, having begun my career working with the nationally recognized Ropes & Gray LLP.
 There, I successfully defended and advised clients in matters involving FTC litigation (specifically, the watershed FTC v.
 Wyndham case), the FDA, PCI-DSS compliance, active data breaches, multi-jurisdictional consumer notification regulations, and general commercial litigation.
 My work involved close contact with my clients' IS/IT personnel and data forensics experts, so I am adept at navigating not just legal, but technical matters as well.

-Prior to this work, I interned under Judge Juan R. Torruella of the First Circuit Court of Appeals and worked as a research assistant to Prof. Andrew Kull on the Restatement (Third) of Restitution.
+Before that, I was an intern clerk under Judge Juan R. Torruella of the First Circuit Court of Appeals and worked as a research assistant to Prof. Andrew Kull on the Restatement (Third) of Restitution.
 I also served as note editor on the BU Law Journal of Science and Technology Law, which published my article, Juror Reactions to Scientific Testimony: Unique Challenges in Complex Mass Torts (Summer 2009).